wfjvdham/Rcourse/02_explore/explore.md

 - What is the largest distance (in km!) between two airports?
 Also give the names of the airports.

   `mutate(distance_km = distance * 1.60934)`
-- How many different destinies are there?
+- How many different destinations are there?

   `group_by(dest)`